nexus-xyz/network-api/README.md

-# network-cli
+# network-api

-This repository contains the Nexus Network CLI and the interface definition for the Orchestrator server API.
+This repository contains the Nexus network command-line interface and the interface it uses to communicate with Nexus servers.

 See the [CLI readme](./clients/cli/README.md) to get started.